prernakaul/influence-and-comms-tool/README.md

-# Influence and Comms Tool
+# Influence and Communication AI Agent

-This repo contains the main prompt and supporting resources for my Claude project, "Influence and Comms Tool".
+This repo contains the main prompt and supporting resources for my Claude project, "Influence and Communication Tool".

 ## Contents